codeForSaif/ToDoListAzure/README.md

        ![Alt text](/Images/Part5/17b.png?raw=true)
 17. Check the URL for Dev, get the URL from the Portal if you did not save it (see first screenshot).
        ![Alt text](/Images/Part5/18.png?raw=true)
-18. Your dev page should have your text added:
+18. Your dev page should have your text added.
+Also go to the ToDo list page and add some data to it.
+Refresh to ensure it saved.
+You can check in SSMS to ensure it saved correctly in the dev DB.
        ![Alt text](/Images/Part5/19.png?raw=true)
 20. Let's test out deploying to Staging and swapping it to Prod.
 Make a change in VSTS to your ToDoListAngular in the production code.
 Go into the following directories: ToDoListAngular > ToDoListAngular > app > views > Home.html (highlighted in screenshot).
 Click Edit.
 Change the words in the paragraph tag like adding "We are testing in Production ;)." in there.
 (You could also go to VS and check in code to this branch but this is quicker for the purposes of the lab.
 Also you don't have this branch pulled down locally so you would need to do that first).
        ![Alt text](/Images/Part5/20.png?raw=true)
 19. Click on Build and Release > Releases.
 You should see a Build succeed.
 20. Click on Build and Release > Releases.
 You should see a Release succeed.
-21. Check the URL for Staging (go to the portal and overview and click on the URL):
+21. Check the URL for Staging (go to the portal and overview and click on the URL).
+Also go to the ToDo list page and add some data to it.
+Refresh to ensure it saved.
+You can check in SSMS to ensure it saved correctly in the staging DB optionally.
        ![Alt text](/Images/Part5/21.png?raw=true)
 22. Your Staging app page should look like this:
        ![Alt text](/Images/Part5/22.png?raw=true)